CloudLabs-MOC/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-4.md

    - Understand and explore how the Workspace feature works.

-   - Use the same VS Code window which was created in Challenge 02 for the [CloudLabsAI-Azure/MyMvcApp-Contact-Databse-Application](https://github.com/CloudLabsAI-Azure/MyMvcApp-Contact-Databse-Application) GitHub repository.

    - Give some prompts to the Copilot agent in your VS Code workspace and review its outputs, like asking relevant things related to your current workspace, generating new functionality, identifying issues in any file, and more.

 2. **Utilize the GitHub Copilot Workspace to create a new React app named Expense Tracker:**